 If you are receiving calls (1) to your cell phone; which are (2) from a company who you are reasonably sure is the company who is calling you — for example a company that you do business with — Mr. Petersen encourages you to consider filing a private case against the caller especially if they are calling you often.

 Telemarketers often call only twice or, at worst, a couple of times.
 If the person who receives the calls were to pursue the violations on an individual basis, such a low number of calls would probably not justify a TCPA lawsuit.
 Mr. Petersen will investigate whether a class action against the caller (and the company whose product or service the caller is promoting) may be worthwhile.

 If you would rather not file a lawsuit — regardless of on behalf of yourself or seeking to represent a class comprised of people who received similar calls — you can report the violation(s) directly to the Federal Trade Commission by clicking here.
-The FTC is not going to bring an action on your behalf or even advise you whether you may valuable TCPA claims.
+The FTC is not going to bring an action on your behalf or even advise you whether you may have valuable TCPA claims.

 WANT YOUR TELEPHONE TO STOP RINGING SO DARN OFTEN?

 To get started towards enjoying your privacy again, call or contact Don Petersen today.